 - 2.4.
 Parapets built since 1967 are not necessarily satisfactory in terms of containment and some will need to be strengthened.
-The reasons for this include:- - parapets incorrectly designed or constructed, eg some early parapets were detailed without proper continuity in the longitudinal members; - ii. parapets designed to lower containment criteria where higher containment is now required; - iii. parapets which have deteriorated; this includes steel members which have corroded (check internal condition of hollow members) and parapet fixings both of which in some cases have lost virtually all their design capacity; - iv. parapets with other material problems, including possible embrittlement in certain earlier aluminium parapet types; - v. parapets which have been damaged and have not been satisfactorily repaired.
+The reasons for this include:- - parapets incorrectly designed or constructed, eg some early parapets were detailed without proper continuity in the longitudinal members; - ii. parapets designed to lower containment criteria where higher containment is now required; - iii. parapets which have deteriorated; this includes steel members which have corroded (check internal condition of hollow members) and parapet fixings both of which in some cases have lost virtually all their design capacity; - iv parapets with other material problems, including possible embrittlement in certain earlier aluminium parapet types; - v. parapets which have been damaged and have not been satisfactorily repaired.

-FACTORS AFFECTING PRIORITY
+3. FACTORS AFFECTING PRIORITY

 - 3.1.
 It is clear that several factors play an important part in establishing priority ratings for action to upgrade parapets.
-Among the most important of these are: - i. the nature of the risk associated with the bridge in question which may be sub-divided into the following hazard groups:- - Features below or adjacent to the a. structure. - Type of highway carried by the b. structure. - The road geometry and structure c. layout. - d.
-Containment features.
+Among the most important of these are: - i. the nature of the risk associated with the bridge in question which may be sub-divided into the following hazard groups: - a.
+Features below or adjacent to the structure. - b.
+Type of highway carried by the structure. - c.
+The road geometry and structure layout. - d.
+Containment features. - ii. the degree of shortfall in the containment capacity of the parapet.